AGILab future work

 workers execute partitioned plans locally or on Dask-backed clusters

-agi_node.reductiondefines a shared reducer contract with partial inputs, merge semantics, validation hooks, and a standard reduce artefact schematools/reduce_contract_benchmark.py --jsonvalidates 8 partials / 80,000 synthetic items in0.003sagainst a5.0stargetexecution_pandas_project,execution_polars_project,flight_project,meteo_forecast_project,uav_queue_project, anduav_relay_queue_projectwrite worker-scopedreduce_summary_worker_<id>.jsonartefacts through the shared contractRelease Decision surfaces those reduce artefacts with schema validation, reducer name, partial count, artifact path, benchmark row/source/execution fields, flight row/aircraft/speed fields, meteo forecast MAE/RMSE/MAPE fields, and UAV queue-family packet/PDR fields when present
+agi_node.reductiondefines a shared reducer contract with partial inputs, merge semantics, validation hooks, and a standard reduce artefact schematools/reduce_contract_benchmark.py --jsonvalidates 8 partials / 80,000 synthetic items in0.003sagainst a5.0stargetexecution_pandas_project,execution_polars_project,flight_telemetry_project,weather_forecast_project,uav_queue_project, anduav_relay_queue_projectwrite worker-scopedreduce_summary_worker_<id>.jsonartefacts through the shared contractRelease Decision surfaces those reduce artefacts with schema validation, reducer name, partial count, artifact path, benchmark row/source/execution fields, flight row/aircraft/speed fields, weather forecast MAE/RMSE/MAPE fields, and UAV queue-family packet/PDR fields when present

-aggregation outside the migrated benchmark, flight, meteo, and UAV queue-family apps is still mostly app-specific
+aggregation outside the migrated benchmark, flight, weather, and UAV queue-family apps is still mostly app-specific

 Current guardrail: